 Law Enforcement has the opportunity to establish new innovated anti-drug and anti-violence prevention programs within the schools other than DARE.
 The requirements are that the program must be either evidence-based or research-based.
 The prevention programs must be developed in cooperation and collaboration with the school district.
 Please use this opportunity to broaden your scope of services.

-- The same online application platform introduced last year was used again for 2023 Funding Applications.
+- The same online application platform introduced in 2022 will be used again for 2024 Funding Applications.

 - Questions about applying— questions about the information requested, requirements, etc.— can be directed to COMBAT Program Administrator Tammie Jordan at (816) 881-1413 or firstname.lastname@example.org.